anitaguo49/Final_Project_Yelp_recomendation/README.md

 # Yelp Recomendation System
-This project is a part of the Data Science Working Group at Code for San Francisco.
-Other DSWG projects can be found at the main GitHub repo.
+This is the last project while at Flatiron School Data Science Immersive Program (on campus) in New York City.
+Other projects can be found at the main GitHub repo.

--- Project Status: [Active, On-Hold, Completed] Project Intro/Objective
+-- Project Status: [Completed]

+# Project Intro/Objective
-The purpose of this project is ________.
+The purpose of this project is to create a Yelp Recommendation system by using Neighborhood-based Collaborative Filtering models to get business recommendations for users.
 (Describe the main goals of the project and potential civic impact.
 Limit to a short paragraph, 3-6 Sentences)

-Partner
+# Partner
 [Name of Partner organization/Government department etc..]
 Website for partner
-Partner contact: [Name of Contact], [slack handle of contact if any] If you do not have a partner leave this section out Methods Used
+Partner contact: [Name of Contact], [slack handle of contact if any] If you do not have a partner leave this section out

+# Methods Used
 Inferential Statistics
 Machine Learning
 Data Visualization
 Predictive Modeling
 etc.

-Technologies
+# Technologies
 R
 Python
 D3